 - (a) The Government will award a sufficient number of I-BPAs anticipated to meet incident resource needs resulting from this solicitation to responsible quoters whose quotes conforming to the solicitation will be advantageous to the Government, price and other factors considered.
-The number of I-BPAs awarded will be determined based upon historical usage and other relevant data such as predictive services information, available personnel to administer agreements, etc. The USFS will determine annually whether it is in the Government's best interest to initiate an open season on-ramping process to add additional Contractors and/or resources during the annual Contracting Officer (CO) review period noted in Section C.3.1. - (b) Awards to a Government employee or to a business concern or other organization owned or substantially owned or controlled by one or more Government employees is prohibited (FAR Subpart 3.6).
-Public law (18 U.S.C.
-208) is additionally established to avoid conflicts of interest between employees interests and their Governmental duties.
-Casuals hired under the Administratively Determined (AD) Pay Plan shall avoid decisions or recommendations to include, but not limited to: supervision, hiring, ordering, or recommending payments that directly or indirectly affect a company or contractor the casual has any ownership or employment with or for that company or contractor assigned to an incident (NWCG Standards for Interagency Incident Business Management PMS 902). - (c) The following factors shall be used to evaluate quotes: - (1) operational acceptability of equipment/resource offered to meet the Government requirement - (2) price reasonableness - (3) past performance dependability risk - (d) A quote will be considered operationally acceptable if the offered resource meets the minimum requirements stated in the specifications. - (e) Price reasonableness may be based upon competition, government estimates, commercial pricing, historical data, etc.; generally, reasonable pricing that is low will result in higher dispatch priority. - (f) Past performance dependability risk will be assessed as high, low, or unknown (high indicating significant probability for poor future performance) based upon customer satisfaction as reflected in evaluations received for the quoter on incidents and other related experience within the past 36 months, compliance with Federal, state, and local laws and regulations, and quoter's history of reasonable and cooperative behavior.
-Pursuant to FAR 42.1501 the contractor's record of integrity and business ethics, and generally, the contractor's business-like concern for the interest of the customer will be a consideration of past performance.

-- (g) I-BPAs will be awarded only to quoters with:

-- (1) reasonably priced resources

-- (2) operationally acceptable resources

-- (3) a low or unknown performance risk

-- (h) The notice of award will be electronically mailed to the vendor's email address as provided in VIPR.
+The number of I-BPAs awarded will be determined based upon historical usage and other relevant data such as predictive services information, available personnel to administer agreements, etc. The USFS will determine annually whether it is in the Governments best interest to initiate an open season on-ramping process to add additional Contractors and/or resources during the annual Contracting Officer (CO) review period noted in Section C.3.1. - (b) The following factors shall be used to evaluate quotes: - (1) operational acceptability of equipment/resource offered to meet the Government requirement - (2) price reasonableness - (3) past performance dependability risk - (c) A quote will be considered operationally acceptable if the offered resource meets the minimum requirements stated in the specifications. - (d) Price reasonableness may be based upon competition, government estimates, commercial pricing, historical data, etc.; generally, reasonable pricing that is low will result in higher dispatch priority. - (e) Past performance dependability risk will be assessed as high, low, or unknown (high indicating significant probability for poor future performance) based upon customer satisfaction as reflected in evaluations received for the quoter on incidents and other related experience within the past 36 months, compliance with Federal, state, and local laws and regulations, and quoter's history of reasonable and cooperative behavior.
+Pursuant to FAR 42.1501 the contractor's record of integrity and business ethics, and generally, the contractor's business-like concern for the interest of the customer will be a consideration of past performance. - (f) I-BPAs will be awarded only to quoters with: - (1) reasonably priced resources - (2) operationally acceptable resources - (3) a low or unknown performance risk - (g) The notice of award will be electronically mailed to the vendor's email address as provided in VIPR.